 When submitting official transcripts and degree certificates, either with your initial application or after you have been shortlisted, please provide two copies of each document from each institution you attended.

-Yes, there is a non-refundable application fee of $100.00 CAD for domestic students and $162.00 CAD for international students.
+Yes, there is a non-refundable application fee of $104.00 CAD for domestic applicants and $168.25 CAD for international applicants.
 The fee may be waived if you are an international applicant with citizenship and a current mailing address in one of the world’s 50 least-developed countries, as declared by the United Nations.
 Learn more.

 Unless you are a Canadian citizen or permanent resident of Canada, you will need a valid post-secondary study permit to attend the MPPGA program.
 Study permits can take up to four months to process, so it’s essential to apply as soon as you accept your UBC offer.